Sandy D'Alemberte: Later years

 D'Alemberte joined the law firm of Hunton & Williams in 2004, where he focused on appellate and trial work.
 He retired from the firm in 2008.
 He continued teaching as a member of the University faculty at the FSU College of Law as well as having a private appellate practice in Tallahassee, D'Alemberte & Palmer, PA.
 He handled all kinds of appellate work, including mediation about water rights, university investigations and human trafficking.

-D'Alemberte was an active member of many legal and higher educational committees and boards, including numerous American Bar Association committees, state and regional bar associations, the American College of Trial Lawyers, the Lawyers' Committee on Civil Rights Under Law, the NAACP Legal Defense and Education Fund, the Florida Council of 100, the Business-Higher Education Forum, the Campus Compact, the Advisory Board of the First Amendment Center at Vanderbilt University, the Mildred and Claude Pepper Foundation Board of Directors, the Academic Task Force on Hurricane Catastrophe Insurance which identifies ways to provide affordable hurricane insurance coverage to all Floridians, and several FSU committees and boards including the FSU Foundation, the FSU Alumni Association, the Collins Center for Public Policy, the Caribbean Law Institute and the Seminole Boosters, Inc.
+D'Alemberte was an active member of many legal and higher educational committees and boards, including numerous American Bar Association committees, state and regional bar associations, the American College of Trial Lawyers, the Lawyers' Committee on Civil Rights Under Law, the NAACP Legal Defense and Education Fund, the Florida Council of 100, the Business-Higher Education Forum, the Campus Compact, the Advisory Board of the First Amendment Center at Vanderbilt University, the Mildred and Claude Pepper Foundation Board of Directors, the Academic Task Force on Hurricane Catastrophe Insurance which identifies ways to provide affordable hurricane insurance coverage to all Floridians, and several FSU committees and boards including the FSU Foundation, the FSU Alumni Association, the Collins Center for Public Policy, the Caribbean Law Institute and the Seminole Boosters.

 Death

 D'Alemberte died suddenly on the afternoon of May 20, 2019.
 He was a partner of D'Alemberte & Palmer, a Tallahassee firm specializing in appellate work.
+He is survived by his wife, Patsy Palmer, and two children.